 As you know, Scrum has the 3 most important roles, which are Product Owner, Scrum Master, and the Team.
 Apart from these core roles, we have involved stakeholders.
 It is very important to manage various stakeholders to let the project go in the right direction.

-Now, when it comes to the Product Owner, one of the most important roles and responsibilities is to manage stakeholders.
+Now, when it comes to the Product Owner responsibilities and roles, one of the most important things is to manage stakeholders.
 Managing their requirements, their areas of interests, areas of conflicts, and a lot more.

 This article is going to talk about the Product Owner roles and responsibilities.
 Furthermore, It gives you insights about who all are the stakeholders, what does it mean to manage the stakeholders, what should be the process, and the further best tips to manage stakeholders.
 Let’s get started with understanding the basics first.

 A stakeholder is anyone interested in the product or we can say who is influenced by the product or involved in the product.